Student Rights & Responsibilities

 Ultimate authority for student discipline is vested in the College president.
 Disciplinary authority may be delegated to College administrators, faculty, staff, committees, and organizations, as appropriate.

-- To be informed of the charge and alleged misconduct upon which the charge is based
+- To be informed of the charge and alleged misconduct as well as evidence upon which the charge is based

-- To be assured of confidentiality, in accordance with the terms of the federal Family Educational Rights and Privacy Act (FERPA) (the nature of the case may require some disclosure as permissible under law)
+- To be assured of confidentiality as provided by the federal Family Educational Rights and Privacy Act (FERPA) (the nature of the case may require some disclosure as permissible under law)